 When we hear people say, “Yes, but KBB has the big name brand, and we want that”, and we ask for clarification, here are the two responses we’ve heard since 2014.

 “The fact that TradePending isn’t some huge cookie-cutter brand is a huge plus.
-Customers accept SNAP and trust it more.
+Customers accept Trade and trust it more.
 They see they’re going to get accurate values, not some lowball number controlled by a corporate decision maker.” – Jim Congdon, Burritt Motors.
 Read the full post here.

 Dealers must also recognize that KBB competes with them for the same leads.
 We don’t spend millions in advertising trying to build the TradePending brand to get consumers to shop for vehicles on our site.
 That’s not our business model.